edgedb/edgedb/docs/stdlib/datetime.rst

     In most cases, ``date_duration`` is fully compatible with :eql:type:`cal::relative_duration` and shares the same general behavior and caveats.
-EdgeDB will apply type coercion in the event it expects a :eql:type:`cal::relative_duration` and finds a ``cal::date_duration``
+Gel will apply type coercion in the event it expects a :eql:type:`cal::relative_duration` and finds a ``cal::date_duration``
     instead.